alistairdunn1/CASAL2/README.md

 ## Casal2 clone

-This repository is a clone of Casal2 of https://github.com/NIWAFisheriesModelling/CASAL2.
-It is intended to have additional bug fixes and enhancements for potential inclusion into the original NIWA Casal2 codebase.
+This repository is a clone of Casal2 of https://github.com/Casal2/CASAL2.
+It is intended to have additional bug fixes and enhancements for potential inclusion into the source Casal2 codebase.

 ## Releases

 The most recent development version of Casal2 from this repository is available from https://github.com/alistairdunn1/CASAL2.
-The most recent NIWA version of Casal2 is available from https://github.com/NIWAFisheriesModelling/CASAL2, but that may not contain all of the bug-fixes and enhancements found in this version.
+The most recent original version of Casal2 is available from https://github.com/Casal2/CASAL2, but that may not contain all of the bug-fixes and enhancements found in this version.

 ## Auxiliary resources